sqrtofpisquared/Avalanche/docs/asp.md

 ASP includes mechanisms for handling various error conditions:

-1. **Initialization Failures**:
-   - If an INIT packet is not acknowledged, the sender may retry a limited number of times before reporting failure to the higher layers.

-2. **Unrecoverable Packet Loss**:
+1. **Unrecoverable Packet Loss**:
    - In cases of severe packet loss, ASP may trigger a stream reset or termination.

-3. **Timeout Handling**:
+2. **Timeout Handling**:
    - If no packets are received for a stream within a specified timeout period, the receiver may initiate termination.

-4. **Client Failure**:
+3. **Client Failure**:
-   - The client management network detects client failures and notifies ASP, which then terminates affected streams.
+   - Clients should receive notification of client failures from the client management network, which may trigger stream termination.

 ### 4.6 Quality of Service